 A burr grinder has two revolving wheels (the burrs) with rough edges.
 The burrs rotate close to each other and crush the coffee beans in between.
 Burr grinders use high-quality steel or ceramic with even spacing between the burrs.
 They produce consistent coffee grinds and have easily adjustable size settings.

 A manual burr grinder will do the job equally well compared to an electric grinder.
 It works with a hand crank and takes a few minutes longer to grind a batch of coffee.
 Your forearms will also get a workout every morning.
-It’s well worth buying a manual burr grinder instead of blade coffee grinders.
+It’s well worth buying a manual burr grinder instead of blade coffee grinder.

 Mastering The Coffee Grind And Controlling Everything Else